 Meet Dr. Goroski

-Dr. Patrick J. Goroski was born and raised in Great Falls, Montana and has been practicing for over 10 years.
-He studied and graduated in 1999 from Carroll University majoring in Biology and was accepted into the UCLA School of Dentistry.
-Graduating UCLA in 2003, Dr. Goroski then continued his training and residency to complete his master’s degree and training in Periodontics at the West Los Angeles Veterans Affairs Hospital in 2006 were he became the highly respected resident doctor!
-In 2011, he married his wife Brenda and together they have two beautiful daughters Abby and Ellery.
+Dr. Patrick J. Goroski was born and raised in Great Falls, Montana and has been practicing for over 15 years on the Central Coast.
+He graduated in 1999 from Carroll College in Helena, MT, majoring in Biology and was immediately accepted into the UCLA School of Dentistry.
+Dr. Goroski then continued his training with a 3 year residency in Periodontics at the West Los Angeles Veterans Affairs Hospital were he became the highly respected chief resident doctor.
+In 2006, Dr. Goroski moved to the Central Coast to start private practice.

-Dr. Goroski is highly experienced in Implants, Osseous Surgery and Regeneration.
+Dr. Goroski believes in life-long learning and has formed and led numerous study clubs including the Lompoc Dental Study Club, Spear Study Clubs and the 805 Dental Collaborative.
 He is a professional member of the American Academy of Periodontology, California Society of Periodontists, Academy of Osseoinergration, California Dental Association, the American Dental Association and the Central Coast Dental Society.

 Meet Dr. Arceo